MarianFigula/MarianFigula/README.md

 - 👋 Hi, I’m @MarianFigula
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and many many sports
 - 🌱 Currently learning C++ and JavaScript
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me -> majofigulam3@gmail.com